Our Leadership Team

 Beth and her husband, Mark, moved to Williamsburg in 2003 and joined the WCA family when they enrolled their children in the fifth and third grades.
 Their son, Ryan, and daughter, Kelly, were both graduated from WCA and are currently attending Virginia Tech (Computer Science Engineering) and James Madison University (Nursing), respectively.
 In her free time, Beth enjoys reading and spending time with her family and friends.
 The Fletchers attend Williamsburg Community Chapel.

-Mrs. Naylor has been in elementary education for 30 years, is the drama program director at WCA and was a grade school teacher grade teacher last year.
-A graduate of Daemen College in Buffalo with a degree in Elementary Education, Cathy earned her Master’s degree in education at the University of Georgia.
+Ms. Naylor has been in Elementary Education for over 30 years, is the Drama Program Director at WCA, and was the 4th-5th grade teacher here last year.
+A graduate of Daemen College in Buffalo, NY, with an undergraduate degree in Elementary Education, Cathy earned her M.Ed from UGA, also in Elementary Education, continuing with a minor in Reading/Language Arts.

 Through her career, Naylor has taught general classroom education, Chapter I Reading, Gifted and Talented Education, and has developed a Language/Performing Arts Program for children.
 She has written children’s stories and songs of various genres.
 The songs for her production program have been professionally produced and she is also a published author.
 One of her stories, ‘The Gropples, According to Luke,’ was published in 2005.
 She has brought improvisational theatre, dinner theatre, travel shows, guest performances, mini enrichment workshops, and interactive educational programs in communication skills to many students throughout the years, and hopes she can initiate some of the same activities here at WCA.